OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC TR 24029 (Assessment of the robustness of neural networks).
 Gap: TODO.

+  References:

+  -  Xiao, Chang, Peilin Zhong, and Changxi Zheng.
+"Enhancing Adversarial Defense by k-Winners-Take-All."
+8th International Conference on Learning Representations.
+2020.

+  - Liu, Aishan, et al. "Towards defending multiple adversarial perturbations via gated batch normalization." arXiv preprint arXiv:2012.01654 (2020).

+  - You, Zhonghui, et al. "Adversarial noise layer: Regularize neural network by adding noise."
+2019 IEEE International Conference on Image Processing (ICIP).
+IEEE, 2019.

+  - Athalye, Anish, Nicholas Carlini, and David Wagner.
+"Obfuscated gradients give a false sense of security: Circumventing defenses to adversarial examples."
+International conference on machine learning.
+PMLR, 2018.

-* TRAINADVERSARIAL (development-time datascience).
+* **TRAINADVERSARIAL** (development-time datascience).
 Add adversarial examples to the training set to make the model more resilient (Datascience).
 While adversarial training does make a model more robust against specific attacks, it is important to note that it also adds significant training overhead, does not scale well with model complexity / input dimension, can lead to overfitting, and may not generalize well to new attack methods.
 For a general summary of adversarial training, see [Bai et al.](https://arxiv.org/pdf/2102.01356.pdf)

   TODO: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021.